heidless-stillwater/heidless-blog/src/content/blog/rob-craig-profile.md

 The only issue is I have been left with some mobility issues in the form of sporadic and unpredictable pain when walking.
 It is manageable and will not affect my ability to fulfill my role - as long as it is desk-based.

-My preference is that I would habitually/normally work remotely - however, it is perfectly feasible & reasonable for me to attend meetings as required/agreed - I’m assuming these would be London-based.
+My preference is that I would habitually/normally work remotely - however, it is perfectly feasible & reasonable for me to attend meetings as required/agreed.